nadiacuuj/07_halloween_costume_webapp/README.md

 ## Credits for AI-Generated Code

-This project was developed with valuable support from AI tools, particularly ChatGPT, in the following areas:
+This project was developed with valuable support from AI tools, particularly ChatGPT, in the following ways:

-- Structuring the integration and handling of API requests, including managing weather data and costume suggestions.
-- Crafting dynamic queries for costume recommendations based on specific weather conditions.
-- Offering guidance on error handling, debugging, and best practices for improving the code's robustness.
-- Providing detailed explanations and comments throughout the code to ensure clarity and maintainability.

-While AI assistance greatly enhanced the development process and expedited certain tasks, all key decisions, final code adjustments, and logic implementations were handled manually.
+- **Initial Component Structure and API Integration Drafts:** AI provided an initial draft for the component structure and API integration, including setting up the weather data retrieval and costume suggestion functionality.
+However, although it gave me a very solid layout/general order, the draft also gave me error after error, so I had to manually debug these issues (with the help of more AI) to get the code working correctly.

+- **Manual Debugging and Extensive Commenting:** After debugging the AI-drafted code, I added detailed comments manually throughout the code to clarify each part and fully understand how everything functioned.
+This step was essential for improving readability and helping me keep track of the overall logic.

+- **Query Refinement for Costume Suggestions:** Initially, the costume queries generated with AI were overly broad (e.g., "cloudy," "sunny," "rainy"), resulting in similar images for different cities, even if the weather varied significantly.
+I used AI to help refine the query logic to introduce more specific terms and diversify the images generated.
+Despite these efforts, the improvements were limited, and diversifying the images for distinct weather scenarios remains a challenge.